anvilproject/anvil-portal/content/learn/learn.md

 1. **Reference Data** - for holding links to a reference genome or other reference data such as hg38.
 1. **Workspace Data** - for holding additional key-value data pairs used for configuring the workspace.
 1. **Cloud Environments** -  for executing the workspace’s interactive analysis or workflows.
 Cloud environments may consist of a single machine or cluster of machines and be configured with various amounts of RAM and persistent disk.
 Cloud environments may be in a running or stopped state.
 Note that even in the stopped state, cloud environments may continue to incur charges, for example, for persistent disk space allocated.
-   .
 1. **A Terra Billing Project** - for specifying the Google Cloud Billing Account charged for GCP cloud compute costs incurred by the workspace.
 When Terra Billing Projects are created, they are linked to a Google Cloud Billing Account.
 When a workspace is created, it is linked with a Terra Billing Project, and thereby to a Google Cloud Billing Account.

-1. **Permissions**  for controlling who can view, clone, update or share a workspace and who can launch cloud environments in the workspace
+1. **Permissions**  for controlling who can view, clone, update or share a workspace and who can launch cloud environments in the workspace.

 1. **Authorization Domains** - for controlling who can access a workspace’s data.
 When a workspace is created, it can be associated with zero or more authorization domains.
 Once a workspace is created its authorization domain’s can not be modified.
 When workspaces are cloned, the clone inherits all of the authorization domains on the original workspace.
 At the time of cloning, it is possible to add additional (but not remove)  authorization domains.
 Members wishing to access the workspace’s data must be members of _all_ of the workspaces authorization domains.